martinaguero/mozo/README.md

 http://trimatek.org/mozo/Mozo.class

-2. Run it from the command interface with:
+2. Run it from the command line interface with:

 `$> java –cp .
 Mozo`